vscode-icons/vscode-icons/README.md

 ## Customizing the extension
 The extension gives you the ability to change how the icons look or even what icons are associated to each extension.

-We have exposed the internal API that we are using to build the `icon manifest` so you can also use it in your `vscode settings` and generate it in runtime.
+We have exposed the internal API that we are using to build the `icon manifest` so you can also use it in your `vscode settings` and generate it at runtime.
 This will allow you to customize all the icons, add new ones and so on.

 Although you now have this power, we're encouraging everyone to raise an issue in [the issues section of the Github's repo](https://github.com/robertohuertasm/vscode-icons/issues) in case you find any of your customizations valuable to the rest of the community so we can implement them out of the box.